 We won the data initiative of the year award!

-.The sustainability data initiative to boost ESG transparency
+The sustainability data initiative to boost ESG transparency

-What was our goal
+What was our goal?

 By leveraging ATOME as a data management solution, we were able to explore how technology-enabled data definition and design boost an agile approach towards supervision of the “E” in ESG- green analysis and progress towards meeting the goals of the green economy set out in the UN Sustainable Development Goals.

-How did we do it
+How did we do it?